-People who manage large businesses, such as hotels, have great leadership and interpersonal skills that they bring to being a Farm Bureau agent.
-The mandatory business knowledge and computer skills necessary for the hospitality industry equip former hotel managers for a new role working in insurance.
+People who manage large businesses, such as hotels, have great leadership and interpersonal skills.
+The business knowledge, computer acumen and customer service skills necessary for the hospitality industry equip former hotel managers for a new role working in insurance.